alexandr-lib/koha-idp/README.md

 # koha-idp
-Identity provider based on KOHA
+Identity provider based on KOHA , compatible with SimpleSAML, Shibboleth